Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Certain HK+ Exist -- Additional Results

 \section{Certain HK+ Exist -- Additional Results}

-In this section, we present results similar to those in Section \ref{sec:main_results}, focusing on the Gemma and Llama models.
-See Figures \ref{fig:gemma_certainty} and \ref{fig:Llama_certainty}.
-These results correlate with those in the main paper on the Mistral model and demonstrate that \chk hallucinations exist.
+In this section, we present results similar to those in Section \ref{sec:main_results}, First we show the main result on TriviaQA in Table \ref{appendix:results_triviaqa}, where we can see the existence of \chk also across permutations on TriviaQA.

+Next, focusing on the Gemma and Llama models.
+See Figures \ref{appendix_fig:hallucination-analysis_gemma} and \ref{appendix_fig:hallucination-analysis_llama}.
+These results correlate with those in the main paper on the Mistral model and demonstrate that \chk hallucinations exist across thresholds.
 Furthermore, they show that these hallucinations occur across different methods and that instruct-tuned models exhibit poorer calibration between certainty and hallucinations.

+Lastly, In Figure \ref{fig:multi_prompt_similarity_certainty} we show the existences of \chk on all our seven different prompts on Mistral Natural Question setting.